eyashiro/eyashiro.github.io/pages/services.md

 <br />

 # How It Works
-1. Take a look below at the three areas in which I can provide my services.
+1. Take a look at the different types of services available.
-2. <a href="../contact/index. html">Contact me</a> to discuss your needs.
+2. <a href="../contact/index. html">Contact me</a> to discuss your specific needs.
 3. We will agree on a personalized service offer that suits all your needs.
 4. We will co-sign a simple contract so that you and I know what we can expect from each other in the most transparent way.
 5. I will do the work and communicate with you and your team regularly.
-6. I will send you an invoice at the agreed upon time(s) after completion of the service.
+6. I will send you an invoice at the agreed upon time(s) after completion of the milestones or services.
 7. I hope that I can continue supporting you on future projects and tasks.  &#128513;

 <br />

 # Types of Services
-Below is a list of ways in which I can support you.
+Here's a list of ways I can support you.

 Click on the icons below to jump to each topic or scroll down.

-<a href="../contact/index.html">Contact me</a> to discuss your needs even if they are not listed below.
+<a href="../contact/index.html">Contact me</a> to discuss your needs even if they're not listed below.
+We all have different problems that needs solving.
 <br /><br />

 <div class="row">